aspect-build/rules_js/docs/pnpm.md

 ### Patching via pnpm.patchedDependencies

-Patches included in [pnpm.patchedDependencies](https://pnpm.io/next/package_json#pnpmpatcheddependencies) are automatically applied.
+Patches included in [pnpm.patchedDependencies](https://pnpm.io/next/package_json#pnpmpatcheddependencies) are automatically applied by rules_js.

 These patches must be included in the `data` attribute of `npm_translate_lock`, for example:

 ```json
 {